Meet the SEN Team

 Ms McLeish, MA, BA (Hons) PGCE, QTS, is a member of the Leadership Team, line manages SEN and works closely with the SENCOs to deliver high quality SEND provision for our students.

-Ms K Ward is our Deputy SENCO and holds the following relevant qualifications: BA (Hons) PGCE, QTS and is currently completing the SENCO Qualification.
+Ms K Ward is our Deputy SENCO and holds the following relevant qualifications: BA (Hons) PGCE, QTS and is currently undertaking the CPT3-A access arrangements qualification.

 The Support Staff team:

 Mrs Maidman provides administration and clerical support for the SEN team.
 This includes the organisation of Annual Reviews for EHCP students and other external meetings.
 Mrs Maidman is also responsible for the day to day management of the LSAs across the schoolâ.
 Mrs Craig provides administration and clerical support to the SEN team.â

 Miss R Piper is the SENCO Assistant and supports the SEN team through liaison with students, parents/carers and external agencies.